Jiaoshan Great Wall

 After a one-hour's difficult climb, you will arrive at Dapingding Peak, the main peak of Jiaoshan Mountain.
 Stand on the top and look west, you can see the full extent of Yansai Lake, and watch northeast, you will get a panoramic view of Changshou (Longevity) Mountain Scenic Area.
 To the south, you can see the full shot of Jiaoshan Great Wall and Shanhaiguan City, if weather permits, Laolongtou and Bohai Sea can also be vividly recognized afar.

 Built during the rule of Emperor Zhu Yuanzhang in the Ming Dynasty (1368-1644), Jiaoshan Great Wall was the boundary between Liaodong Prefecture (today Yalu River to Shanhaiguan Pass) and Jizhen Prefecture (today Shanhaiguan Pass to Juyongguan Pass).
 There were five watch stations and fighting platforms.
-At present, Jiaoshan Great Wall has been developed into a beautiful scenic area combining Great Wall, mountains, Shanhaiguan City and temples.
+At present, it has been developed into a beautiful scenic area combining the wall, mountains, Shanhaiguan City and temples.

-Take bus No.25.
-33, or 33 (支) at Sidaoqiao Bus Station in Qinhuangdao City, and get off at Shanhaiguan Nanmen (the South Gate of Shanhaiguan Pass).
-Take a minibus or walk northward from Shanhaiguan Pass to the wall.
+Take bus No.13.
+33, or 33 (支) from Shanhaiguan Bus Station in Qinhuangdao City, and get off at New Century Shopping Plaza Station.
+On the other side is the South Gate of Shanhaiguan Pass.
+Here you can take a minibus or walk northward from the pass to the wall.

 Related Tour: Laolongtou-Shanhaiguan-Jiaoshan Hiking